 A long-standing colleague at Volans.
-She has been the quiet, still force at the heart of Volans, in addition to being our “token Singaporean.”
+She was for a long time the quiet, still force at the heart of Volans, in addition to being our “token Singaporean.”

 Another friend at Essex University, Martin introduced me to the music of Fairport Convention (It’s Alright, Ma, It’s Only Witchcraft) and to the more esoteric aspects of America’s West Coast sound.

 Now heading the Earth Security Initiative, Alejandro was a member of the Volans core team in the early years, when we produced The Biosphere Economy, of which he was the main author.
 Ale is on the left in the photo I took while we were working together.